Introducing Our New CEO: Brad Butterstein

 What has working alongside Allison [Krall] taught you about leadership or the heart of this organization?

-“You got to lead with passion.
-You lead with empathy...she definitely has that, and you can see that through her work.”
+“You have to lead with passion.
+You have to lead with empathy.
+[Allison] definitely has that, and you can see that through her work.”

 How do you see your past experiences shaping your leadership in this role?